 Is the American dollar accepted?

 We quit bartering with shells and coconuts, so bring all the U.S. Dollars you want to spend.
-Many places accept credit cards and travelers checks, but some are still cash only.
+Many places accept credit cards, some accept travelers checks, and some are still cash only.
 There are ATMs located around the island.

 What language do the locals speak?
 Are they friendly?

 English is the primary spoken language, but there is a definite dialect, or accent, that has been influenced by the French, Danish and Spanish.
 On St. Croix, the locals, are known as 'Crucians' and are very culturally rooted.
 While generally very friendly, they are a proud people and have very proper manners.
 Be expected to greet everyone with a 'Good Morning', 'Good Afternoon' and 'Good Night', or a simple 'Good Day' can be used at anytime.
 Although St. Croix is a warm, beautiful island and most of you will want to walk around with minimal clothing due to the heat, it is considered impolite and against the law to wear your bathing suits in the main towns of business.
 Males and females have to be covered on the top and bottom when in public areas, such as shops, restaurants and hotel lobbies.